Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

-Woven bone is characterized by haphazard organization of collagen fibers and is mechanically weak, but forms quickly.
+Woven bone is characterized by haphazard organization of collagen fibers and is mechanically weak.

 After a fracture, woven bone forms initially and is gradually replaced by lamellar bone during a process known as bony substitution.